 - Ronny Allan – just a wee Scottish guy with a computerI was assessing performance of the awareness period in November 2025 on Facebook and was astonished to find the size of my reach on that platform.
 It appears I reached well over half a million people (572,700 to be exact) when adding up the performance… Read more: Ronny Allan – just a wee Scottish guy with a computer

-- Piss off Cancer, it’s been 15 years since my “big surgery”D Day I was 54 years and 9 months old at diagnosis on 26th July 2010.
+- It’s been 15 years since my “big surgery”D Day I was 54 years and 9 months old at diagnosis on 26th July 2010.
 For the first few months, I had no idea what the outcome would be.
-What I did know at the time, given the final staging and grading, in addition… Read more: Piss off Cancer, it’s been 15 years since my “big surgery”
+What I did know at the time, given the final staging and grading, in addition… Read more: It’s been 15 years since my “big surgery”

 - The Dethroning of Neuroendocrine Neoplasms as an Orphan Disease: US Incidence, Prevalence, and Survival in the 21st CenturyUSA – Prevalence of Neuroendocrine Neoplasms (NENs) breaches the Orphan Disease threshold for the first time (officially) The latest US SEER figures confirm that staggering increase in the prevalence of NENs.
 In that cross-sectional study which evaluated 145,477 NEN cases in the US, age-adjusted incidence… Read more: The Dethroning of Neuroendocrine Neoplasms as an Orphan Disease: US Incidence, Prevalence, and Survival in the 21st Century